emard/ulx3s/doc/MANUAL.md

 # Precompiled linux opensource tools (KOST)

-Almost everything you need for linux, including Verilog and VHDL compilers, USB programmers, everything except diamond is in
+Not so often updated but almost all you need for linux, including Verilog and VHDL compilers, USB programmers, everything except diamond is in
 [KOST's ULX3S git releases](https://github.com/alpin3/ulx3s/releases).
 Installation is simple: